vivanvv/yt-shorts-redirect/README.md

 ## Privacy

-This extension is intentionally minimal:
+The extension is intentionally minimal:

 - No authentication
 - No remote code